-Lithium-ion batteries in the sizes we sell typically have a lifespan of 400-700 charging cycles.
-Due to the chemistry inherent in the batteries, it is normal that capacity and resultant range of the battery will reduce throughout its lifetime.
+Lithium-ion battery packs in the sizes we sell typically have a lifespan of 400-700 charging cycles.
+Due to the chemistry inherent in these batteries, it is normal to experience a decrease in riding range and maximum voltage overtime due to diminishing cell capacity.

 There is a lot of technical information on how to prolong battery lifespan - for all the details, have a look at this article.